UmbertoGostoli/Social-and-Child-Care-Model-PLoS/README.md

 To run the model, in the Anaconda prompt go to the folder when the files have been downloaded, digit 'python main.py' and press Enter.

+When starting the simulation, a folder called 'Simulations_Folder' will be automatically created in the same folder of the files.
+Here, the simulation's results are saved (in the Outputs.csv file).